Skip to Content

 .toBe()

-Checks if the source type is identical to the target type.
+Checks if the source type the same as the target type.

 Signatures.
 The target type can be passed as a type argument or inferred from an expression: